How does life insurance work for cancer patients and survivors?

 For people with a history of cancer or those in remission, life insurance cover is often available, but terms can vary:

-- Limitations: May include higher premiums depending on your cancer history.
+- May include higher premiums depending on your cancer history.
 For Serious Illness and Income Protection cover exclusions may be included.

 Each insurer has its own underwriting criteria, so it’s best to check specific policy details or speak to a financial adviser before applying.